JuliaAI/MLJ.jl/docs/src/performance_measures.md

 weighted version.

 *Implementation detail:* Internally, every measure is evaluated using the syntax

 ```julia
 MLJ.value(measure, ŷ, X, y, w)
 ```
 and the traits determine what can be ignored and how `measure` is actually called.
-If `w=nothing` then the non-weighted form of `measure` is dipatched.
+If `w=nothing` then the non-weighted form of `measure` is dispatched.

-### Using LossFunctions.jl
+## Using LossFunctions.jl

 The [LossFunctions.jl](https://github.com/JuliaML/LossFunctions.jl)
-package includes "distance loss" functions for `Continuous` targets, and "marginal loss" functins for `Binary` targets.
+package includes "distance loss" functions for `Continuous` targets, and "marginal loss" functions for `Binary` targets.
 While the LossFunctions,jl interface differs from the present one (for, example `Binary` observations must be +1 or -1), one can safely pass the loss functions defined there to any MLJ algorithm, which re-interprets it